 - During the time period between the two appointments, a dental laboratory will fabricate the crown.
 Two weeks or so are usually allotted for this process.

 - When the patient returns for their second visit, the provider will cement the finished crown into place.
 This step can usually be completed in about 20 minutes or so.

-Your provider at South Stone Dental Care will evaluate whether a traditional crown is a good option for you.
+Your provider at South Pavilion Dental Care will evaluate whether a traditional crown is a good option for you.
 Call us at 509-624-7151.